ethannnn6122/persona-panel/README.md

 -   **`app.py` (Web Application):** This is a graphical user interface built with [Streamlit](https://streamlit.io/).
 It allows you to run debates, view transcripts, and interact with the application through your web browser.
 This is the recommended way to use the application for a more user-friendly experience.

 -   **`app_CLI.py` (Command-Line Interface):** This is a command-line application that runs entirely in your terminal.
-It provides the same debate functionality as the web application but without a graphical interface.
+It provides the same core debate functionality as the web application but without a graphical interface and some additional features.
 This is useful for users who prefer to work in the terminal or for scripting and automation purposes.

 ## How It Works